Kevin-HESSE/auto_sqitch_script/README.md

 The following variables are used during this process :

 - `migration_folder`
-- `script_folder`
 - `version_file_name`
 - `dbuser`
 - `database`
+- `engine`

-The two following directories are create during the process, the name will be different if you change `migration_folder` and `script_folder` variables :
+The following directory is create during the process, the name will be different if you change `migration_folder` variable :

 - Migrations, with his subdirectories "deploy", "revert", "verify"
   - This element is handled by sqitch itself with variables passed as arguments.
-- Script, with the versioning script named by the `version_file_name`
-  - This script handle this process.
+  - inside there is a versioning script handle by this script.
+It will store every version you add.